blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 We need the Shelley Genesis json file to run our CLI command

-Sw we will create a directory to store our Cardano Configuration Files.
+So we will create a directory to store our Cardano configuration files.
 For this example, the file structure we will create is `/config/cardano/preview/` by running the following command in our `dingo` directory:

 ```
 cd ~/dingo
 mkdir -p config/cardano/preview
 ```

-Now we will navigate to the `config/cardano/preview` folder and download the Cardano Configuration Files
+Now we will navigate to the `config/cardano/preview` folder and download the Cardano Shelley Genesis file.

 ```
 cd config/cardano/preview
 ```

-we will download the Shelley Genesis files by running:
+To download the Shelley Genesis file run:

 ```
 wget https://book.play.dev.cardano.org/environments/preview/shelley-genesis.json